ono-midori/ono-midori.github.io/techs/zguide.md

 What's more annoying for the client is that we'll get multiple replies back, but there's no guarantee we'll get a precise number of replies.
 Requests and replies can get lost (e.g., if the server crashes while processing a request).

 So we have to number requests and ignore any replies that don't match the request number.
 Our Model One server will work because it's an echo server, but coincidence is not a great basis for understanding.
-So we'll make a Model Two server that chews up the message and returns a correctly numbered reply with the content “OK”.
+So we'll make a Model Two server that chews up the message and returns a correctly numbered reply with the content "OK".
 We'll use messages consisting of two parts: a sequence number and a body.

 Start one or more servers, specifying a bind endpoint each time: